THERAPY AFTER BREAKUP OR DIVORCE IN VA AND DC

 Something shifts.
 You stop seeing the end of this relationship as a personal failure and start recognizing it as a turning point—one that can lead you somewhere even better.

-You let go of the shame, the second-guessing, the belief that this breakup means something about your worth.
+You learn how to process the grief without letting it define you, and go of the shame, the second-guessing, the belief that this breakup means something about your worth.

 You reconnect with yourself—your needs, your desires, the parts of you that may have been lost or silenced in the relationship.